Short Term Rental Rules around Lake Tahoe

 - Two-part Waitlist Application Process including a $100 non-refundable deposit

 To recap, STR's are not allowed in South Lake Tahoe city neighborhoods, except on properties located in the Touristic Core.
-STR's are allowed in South Lake Tahoe county neighborhoods (El Dorado County) but permits are subjected to the 500 foot buffering rule.
+STR's are allowed in South Lake Tahoe county neighborhoods and part or West Shore (El Dorado County) but permits are subjected to the 500 foot buffering rule.

 STR's are allowed in South Shore Nevada (Douglas County), you may apply for a rental permit once a year, every July.
 The remaining permits available under the 600 permit cap will be distributed based on a lottery system.